IEC-61400-15/eya_def/eya_def_tools/README.md

 using for example [virtualenv](https://virtualenv.pypa.io/en/latest/) or [miniforge](https://github.com/conda-forge/miniforge).

-The package can be installed from the git repository as follows.
+The package can be installed from the Git repository as follows.
 In the future it is intended to add it on PyPI for installation directly with `pip` (i.e. without the need to clone the repository).